pammacdotnet/TypstPaper/paper.typ

 Reproducibility can be important, therefore saving a full source code, or an image, without necessarily including them visually in a document is desired.
 For this, Typst has a #pdf-embed function, than can embed an arbitrary sequence of bytes as files inside a PDF document, that can be later extracted if necessary.
 #let gantt_yaml = yaml("gantt.yaml")

-// Change, for instance, the colour of the milestones
+// Change, for instance, the color of the milestones
 #let gant_style = (
   gridlines: (
     table: (stroke: (paint: blueunir), thickness: 1pt),